thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 ----------------------

 The problem ID of the directory must consist solely of lower case letters a-z and digits 0-9.
-Alternatively it can be a ZIP compressed archive of such a directory with identical base name and extension ``.kpp`` or ``.zip``.
+Alternatively, the problem package can be a ZIP compressed archive of such a directory with the ``<problem_id>.kpp`` or ``<problem_id>.zip``.

 All file names for files included in the package must match the following regexp:

 ``[a-zA-Z0-9][a-zA-Z0-9_.-]*[a-zA-Z0-9]``

-I.e., it must be of length at least 2, consist solely of lower or upper case letters a-z, A-Z, digits 0-9, period, dash or underscore, but must not begin or end with period, dash or underscore.
+That is, file names must be of length at least 2, consist solely of lower or upper case letters a-z, A-Z, digits 0-9, period, dash, or underscore, but must not begin or end with period, dash or underscore.

 All text files for a problem must be UTF-8 encoded and not have a byte